MSD Manual

 Causes of Amyloidosis

-All types of amyloidosis involve a protein that folds abnormally (all proteins are long chains of molecules that fold up into a certain shape, and their exact shape is critical in how each protein functions).
-The abnormally folded proteins clump together and accumulate in various tissues.
-The accumulations are called amyloid deposits or amyloid fibrils.
-There are many different proteins that can fold abnormally and form amyloid deposits.
-All of these proteins are produced within the body.
-They do not come from the person's diet.
-Some amyloid proteins are mutated versions of normal proteins, while others are normal proteins that simply have a tendency to fold abnormally.
-Some of the proteins are produced by various diseases.
+Proteins are long chains of molecules that fold up into a certain shape.
+The exact shape is critical to how each protein functions.
+All types of amyloidosis involve a protein that folds abnormally.
+The abnormally folded proteins clump together and accumulate in various body tissues as amyloid deposits.
+These deposits are made up of amyloid fibrils, which contain abnormal protein fibers that cannot be easily broken down by the body.
+These deposits interfere with normal function of the organ where they are located.
+All of these proteins are produced within the body and do not come from a person's diet.
+Some amyloid proteins are mutated versions of normal proteins.
+Others are normal proteins that simply have a tendency to fold abnormally.
+Some of the proteins are produced in various other diseases (such as tuberculosis or rheumatoid arthritis).

 Forms of Amyloidosis